meghnasw/WGS_pipeline/01_wgs/local/README.md

 ------------------------------------------------------------
-0) Assumption
+0) One-time: clone the repo locally (your laptop)
 ------------------------------------------------------------

-You already:
+Open a terminal on your laptop and run:

-1) Ran the WGS pipeline on the cluster
+    cd ~
-2) Copied the results folder back to your local machine
+    git clone https://github.com/meghnasw/WGS_pipeline.git wgs_pipeline

-If not, follow:
+    cd wgs_pipeline

-01_wgs/cluster/README.md
+If you already cloned it earlier, update it:

-Make sure you copied:
+    cd ~/wgs_pipeline

-results/
+    git pull

 ------------------------------------------------------------